cbrnr/sleepecg/docs/feature_extraction.md

 !!! note

     SleepECG expects time in *seconds* to compute features.
-Since many features like RMSSD are typically specified in *milliseconds* in the field of heart rate variability research, SleepECG features need to be manually rescaled before comparing to millisecond-based features.
+Since many features like RMSSD are typically specified in *milliseconds* in the field of heart rate variability research, the resulting features need to be manually rescaled before comparing to millisecond-based features.

 |Feature|Description|Signal|
 |-|-|-|